css-materials/course-site/content/syllabus/reprex-git/index.md

 ## Before class

-* [Chapter 1 Why Git?
-Why GitHub?](https://happygitwithr.com/big-picture.html) in *"Happy Git and GitHub for the useR"*
+* Review [Chapter 1 "Why Git?
+Why GitHub?"](https://happygitwithr.com/big-picture.html) in *"Happy Git and GitHub for the useR"*
 * Skim chapters 15, 16, and 17 included in the section [Early GitHub Wins](https://happygitwithr.com/usage-intro.html) in *"Happy Git and GitHub for the useR"*
 * Skim chapters 20 to 23 in the section [Git fundamentals](https://happygitwithr.com/git-intro.html) in *"Happy Git and GitHub for the useR"*